 Agenda Content: Motion by Cook to accept additions to agenda; seconded and passed 5-0.
 Add 1A Recording Secretary, 1 becomes 1B, add: 7.
 Spencer concerns, 8.
 MERS, 9 Fire Chief, 10 Enforcement Officers, 11 Kienbaum Proposal, 12 E-mails, 13 Special Use, 14 Special Board Meeting.

 Citizen Commentary: Sheriff Bean gave 4th of July recap and monthly stats, also noted that they are doing a newsletter regularly and it is available on their website.
 Chris Thompson expressed appreciation to the board.
-He had a concern regarding cross training wages, and if more than EMT’s wages the negative message that it sends.
+He had a concern regarding cross training wages, and if more than Paramedic’s wages the negative message that it sends.

 CONSENT AGENDA: Pulled items 1, 2, and 4 for discussion, remainder were accepted as presented.
 Cook asked for a monthly financial review of the month end report and noted that Treasurer’s report looks good, this was confirmed by Schultz.
 Chris Thompson noted that he filed a grievance in regard to the boat rescue incident on August 25.
 Requests need to go through the Incident Commander (IC) and everyone needs to work together within the proper chain of command.
 In regards to the “Treat, no transport” fee discussed at the last meeting the township can choose to waive fee, charge insurance only, or leave it the way it is.
 Martel will make recommendations.
 After discussion, Motion by Cook to approve Consent Agenda items 1,2 and 4 was seconded and passed 5-0.